How effective are steroids?

 What are the possible side effects?

 The injections can temporarily cause mild or moderate pain in the hand, but it disappears after a few days.
 Injections are also always associated with a risk of .
 An may damage tendons and nerves.
 Serious complications such as affecting the entire hand are quite rare.
-If the injection isn't given properly, the nerves may be damaged.
-But this is estimated to occur in fewer than 1 out of 1,000 cases.
+If the injection isn’t given properly, the nerves may be damaged.
+But this happens in fewer than 1 out of 1,000 people.
 Overall, serious side effects are very rare.

 How effective are steroid tablets?

-Steroid tablets can somewhat relieve carpal tunnel syndrome in some people.
-They may be worth trying if you have symptoms for the first time and they aren't too severe.
+Steroid tablets can also help to relieve the symptoms in some people.
+The tablets may be worth trying if you have symptoms for the first time and they aren't too severe.
 People are advised not to take the tablets for over two weeks because longer use probably doesn't offer any benefits.
 But steroid tablets can cause side effects, including stomach problems, skin problems, or weight gain.

 Bland JD.
 Carpal tunnel syndrome.
 BMJ 2007; 335(7615): 343-346.

 Deutsche Gesellschaft für Handchirurgie (DGH), Deutsche Gesellschaft für Neurochirurgie (DGNC).
-S3-Leitlinie: Diagnostik und Therapie des Karpaltunnelsyndroms.
+Diagnostik und Therapie des Karpaltunnelsyndroms (S3-Leitlinie).
 AWMF-Registernr.: 005-003.
-June 2012.
+2022.

 Huisstede BM, Randsdorp MS, van den Brink J et al. Effectiveness of Oral Pain Medication and Corticosteroid Injections for Carpal Tunnel Syndrome: A Systematic Review.
 Arch Phys Med Rehabil 2018; 99(8): 1609-1622.